-Professor Áine Ryall elected Chair of the Aarhus Convention Compliance Committee
+Professor Áine Ryall (UCC School of Law/Environmental Research Institute) has been elected Chair of the Aarhus Convention Compliance Committee.

 The Aarhus Convention is a multilateral agreement linking the environment and human rights.
 The three core rights guaranteed under the Convention – information, participation and access to justice in environmental matters – underpin the right of every person of present and future generations to live in an environment adequate to their health and well-being.

 The Compliance Committee is tasked with overseeing implementation of the Convention across 47 State Parties.
 It comprises nine members with recognised expertise in international environmental law and human rights.